n-stuff/window-system/README.md

 [This sample](test/WindowSystem.ManualTest/GlyphLauncher.cs) demonstrates rendering of both rasterized and tessellated glyphs loaded from a TTF file.

-### VectorGraphics project

-It provides types to render vector graphics.

-[This sample](test/WindowSystem.ManualTest/BezierLauncher.cs) shows how to display simple SVG files.

 ### OpenGL.Context project

 It provides classes to associate OpenGL contexts to windows.